scc-digitalhub/docs/user/docs/tasks/kubernetes-resources.md

 ### RAM memory

-You can request a specified amount of RAM memory for the task.
+You can request a specific amount of RAM memory for the task.
 You need to declare the resource type as `memory`, request and/or limit specifications.

 ```python